MIFIDPRU 8 Disclosure

 Risk Committee

-The RiskCo is comprised of three DPI Members and the Chief Operating Officer.
+As at 31 March 2024 and to date, the RiskCo is comprised of three DPI Members and the Chief Operating Officer.
 The RiskCo is accountable to the DPI Members and may at its own discretion or at the request of the DPI Members, promptly give or make available to the DPI Members such information, reports and other documents to enable the Members to carry out its duties.

 DPI has clearly documented policies and procedures contained in the Firm’s Compliance Manual, which are designed to minimise risks to the Firm and all staff are required to confirm that they have read and understood them on a regular basis.